Berkshire County investigators arrest 2 in national organized fraud scheme

-PITTSFIELD, N.Y.
+PITTSFIELD, Mass.
 (NEWS10) — Police arrested two people after five search warrants were executed in three northern Berkshires locations on Monday, following a three-month-long investigation into organized fraud.

 Investigators say that individuals from Berkshire County played a big role in an ongoing organized fraud, larceny, and conspiracy ring.
 They say they identified many criminal conspirators, locations, and delivery methods related to the ring, including a call center suspected as the source.
 They also say they intercepted funds sent to these locations and returned the money to victims.